-Is the implementation shown in Figure 8.34 free from deadlocks?
-Why or why not? ■ quired within an RCU read-side critical section.
-However, this situation will deadlock any correctly designed RCU implementation.
-After all, the synchronize_rcu() primitive must wait for all pre-existing RCU read-side critical sections to complete, but if one of those critical sections is spinning on a lock held by the thread executing the synchronize_rcu(), we have a deadlock inherent in the definition of RCU.
+Is the implementation shown in Figure 8.35 free from deadlocks?
+Why or why not? ■ critical sections to complete, but if one of those critical sections is spinning on a lock held by the thread executing the synchronize_rcu(), we have a deadlock inherent in the definition of RCU.